 Boise’s Code Camp is among the largest gathering of software and technology professionals in the inland northwest, attracting around 400 participants from Idaho and nearby states.

 Dubbed Boise Code Camp, the free event for those working or interested in information technology is organized by technology community volunteers and hosted every year on the Boise State campus by the Department of Computer Science in the College of Engineering.
-It aims to bring topics and training in cutting-edge software and information technology to the participants.
-This past spring, there were approximately 55 presenters on topics ranging from big data to mobile apps.
+It aims to bring topics and training in cutting-edge software and information technology to the participants through over 50 presentations on topics ranging from big data to mobile apps.